barteqcz/ctn/README.md

 ### Locally

-In this case, the app will simply use the local files.
+The app will simply use the local files.

 Download the .zip file from [here](https://github.com/barteqcz/custom-transmitter-network/releases/latest), and unpack it inside the app directory, into a `web` folder. <br>
 You can also just download the [source code](https://github.com/barteqcz/ctn/archive/refs/heads/main.zip), and do this same, but additionally you can remove this `README.md`. <br>